-MEPH 5811 (Operations Mgmt: Infrastructure Management) Fall 2017: 9 students enrolled.
+MEPH 5811 (Operations Mgmt: Infrastructure Management) Fall 2018: 8 students enrolled.

-MEPH 5911 (Operations Mgmt: Personnel Management) Spring 2017: 14 students enrolled.
+MEPH 5911 (Operations Mgmt: Personnel Management) Spring 2018: 15 students enrolled.

-MEPH 6811 (Operations Mgmt: Management&Leadership I) Fall 2017: 13 students enrolled.
+MEPH 6811 (Operations Mgmt: Management&Leadership I) Fall 2018: 13 students enrolled.

-MEPH 6911 (Operations Mgmt: Management&Leadership II) Spring 2017: 8 students enrolled.
+MEPH 6911 (Operations Mgmt: Management&Leadership II) Spring 2018: 12 students enrolled.

-These seminars provide students in the interdisciplinary MicroEP graduate program with an insight into organizational, personnel, and management topics and issues typically encountered in the corporate world which most STEM graduates receive no, or little, exposure to until they make the sudden and rather dramatic change to an engineer or scientist hired into industry.
+These seminars, taught by Director Dr. Rick Wise, provide students in the interdisciplinary MicroEP graduate program with an insight into organizational, personnel, and management topics and issues typically encountered in the corporate world which most STEM graduates receive no, or little, exposure to until they make the sudden and rather dramatic change to an engineer or scientist hired into industry.
 These seminars help prepare the graduates for this transition and improve the likelihood of making a favorable impression as they start their new careers.
 A portion of the seminars is also allocated to improving the students' resumes using resources brought in from the UA Career Development Center.
 The students also present the MS Project plan for completing their degree requirements as a means of 'best practices' sharing.

 12. Ethics course MEPH 5821 (Indirect): This course addresses outcome 7.
-Assessment of the report year will begin on January 15th of the following year and results will be reported by May 31st.
+Assessment of the report year will begin on January 15th of the following year and results will be reported by May 1st.

-This is a required core course for every MicroEP student, and is designed to prepare MicroEP graduates with discussions of alternative actions that may be taken in many typical ethically uncomfortable positions that may arise in the technology workplace.
+This is a required core course, taught by Director Dr. Rick Wise, for every MicroEP student, and is designed to prepare MicroEP graduates with discussions of alternative actions that may be taken in many typical ethically uncomfortable positions that may arise in the technology workplace.

-Ten MicroEP graduate students were enrolled in MEPH 5821 - Ethics for Scientist and Engineers.
+Twelve MicroEP graduate students were enrolled in MEPH 5821 - Ethics for Scientist and Engineers.